modernjuliaworkflows/modernjuliaworkflows.github.io/pages/writing.md

 end
 ```

-In addition, users commonly load packages that affect the REPL experience (OhMyREPL.jl, Term.jl), as well as benchmarking or profiling utilities (BenchmarkTools.jl, Cthulhu.jl).
+In addition, users commonly load packages that affect the REPL experience, as well as benchmarking or profiling utilities.
-We will come back to all of these later on.
+We will come back to all of these later on, but in the meantime **[StartupCustomizer.jl](https://github.com/abraemer/StartupCustomizer.jl)** can help you set them up.
 More generally, the startup file allows you to define your own favorite helper functions and have them immediately available in every Julia session.

 ## Esthetics